Common Behavioral Interventions and Therapies (and How to Fund Them)

 Social Thinking

-The Social Thinking Methodology focuses on building a child’s social competence so they can better navigate interactions with their peers and understand others’ perspectives while learning other crucial skills.
-Social thinking is suitable for children over age four and adults.
+The Social Thinking Methodology is one such social model, and it focuses on building a child’s social competence so that they can better navigate interactions with their peers and understand others’ perspectives while learning other crucial skills.
+Social Thinking is suitable for children over age four “with social emotional learning differences and/or challenges, whether neurotypical or neurodivergent (ADHD, social communication learning differences, social anxiety, twice exceptional, autism levels 1 and 2).”

 This method can be provided by a wide range of professionals including speech-language pathologists (SLPs), teachers, and therapists.
 Social Thinking created a directory of professionals who have attended a training course and received an attendance certificate.
 However, it is important to note that the company cannot attest to the skills or knowledge of the individuals listed, and remind parents to use due diligence in determining whether a provider will meet their needs.